Cervical screening

 Abnormal cervical screening test results are very common under the age of 25.
 Many of these changes seen revert back to normal without any treatment.

 It is really important not to miss your first invitation for cervical screening at age 25.
 Otherwise, there is the potential (especially if you have been sexually active since her teenage years) for abnormalities in the cervix to become more serious.
 So, the main risk of starting the screening programme at age 25, is that some people might miss their first invitation.
-However, since this was changed, initially in England, experts have been following up the effect.
-There has not been a rise in cancers in this age group, so it seems safe.
+However, since the starting age was changed from 20 to 25 (in 2013), experts have been following up the effect and there has been no rise in cancers in this age group.

 I have irregular bleeding - do I need to have a cervical screening test straightaway?